2014 WALKLEY CATEGORIES EXPLAINED

 Commentary, analysis, opinion & critique: This category is open to journalists involved in comment and analysis and includes leader writers, reviewers, opinion columnists and bloggers across the spectrum of discussion and debate, including arts, sports, business and politics.
 Entrants should submit three samples, not necessarily related, to be judged as indicative of their work.

-Headline journalism (ten words or under): A broadening of the traditional print three headings category, this award recognises the art of witty and succinct journalism that grabs attention across all media.
-It is open to broadcast journalists, sub-editors and digital content producers whose job it is to attract readers and viewers with clever use of language.
+Headline journalism (ten words or less): A broadening of the traditional print three headings category, this award recognises the art of witty and succinct journalism that grabs attention across all media.
+It is open to all journalists, sub-editors and digital content producers whose job it is to attract readers and viewers with clever use of language.
 Entrants will be judged on three samples of their work.

 Artwork: Judges will be looking for artwork, illustrations, digital photo illustrations or information graphics displaying creativity, innovation and style, combined with artistic technique.